ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 <h1>Campaign Optimization:
 Execution with R Scripts</h1>

-Make sure you have set up your SQL Server and ODBC connection between SQL and PowerBI by following the instructions in <a href="START_HERE.md">START HERE</a>.
+Make sure you have set up your SQL Server 2016 set up by following the instructions in <a href="START_HERE.md">START HERE</a>.
 Then proceed with the steps below to run the solution template using the R script files.

 The R files in this solution package represent the files created by the data scientist, who would  typically work from their own machine and push the R compute to a SQL Server.
 The user of this solution package can choose to deploy Microsoft R Client on their machine and push the compute to the SQL Server, or deploy R Client on the same machine as SQL Server.
 (Note the latter would not be typical in a real enterprise setting).